retaildevcrews/ngsa/IaC/BareMetal/setup-letsencrypt.md

 # if you change this, you'll have to change in the commands below
 #   AND the yml files

-sudo mkdir -p /home/nginx
+sudo mkdir -p /etc/ngsa
-sudo chown -R bartr:bartr /home/nginx
+sudo chown -R bartr:bartr /etc/ngsa
-cd /home/nginx
+cd /etc/ngsa

 mkdir -p conf.d

-# change ngsa1.cse.ms to your domain
+# change ngsabm.cse.ms to your domain
 # TODO - make an env var for dev experience

-mkdir -p conf/live/ngsa1.cse.ms
+mkdir -p certbot/live/ngsabm.cse.ms
 mkdir -p www/certbot

 # get the certbot files